 To create a successful test, you must go through the following steps:

-• Create a hypothesis of how to fix some of the top problems on the page and the effect your fix will have on your conversion rate
+- Create a hypothesis of how to fix some of the top issues on the page and the effect your fix will have on your conversion rate

-• Analyze the results of the test to determine the correctness of the test hypothesis;
+- Analyze the results of the test to determine the correctness of the test hypothesis

-• Create a new test based on the test result.
+- Create a new test based on the test result.

 While MVT testing is powerful in helping online business increase conversions rates, the results you will achieve from running a single test may vary.

 1. Element level testing: In this type of testing, you test different variations of an element on the page.
 For example, you test different headline variations or several images.
-The goal of an element level test is to measure the impact of that element on your conversion rate.
+The goal of an “element level test” is to measure the impact of that element on your conversion rate.

 2. Page level testing: in this type of testing, you test multiple page elements at the same time.
-As an example, you can test different page layouts, different combination of elements and so on.
-This type of testing re-quires more effort from the development team to implement and it generates a higher impact on your conversion rates compared to element level testing.
+As an example, you can test different page layouts, and/or a different combination of elements and so on.
+Page level testing requires more effort from the development team to implement and it generates a higher impact on your conversion rates compared to element level testing.